vitormanfredini/game-cpp-sdl/README.md

 - Add controller support
 - AudioEngine Callback: Lock is too long.
 There's an opportunity to lock for less time: Lock -> copy vector of soundsPlaying to localSoundsPlaying, update positions of soundsPlaying -> remove finished -> Unlock -> Do the mixing using localSoundsPlaying.
 - Make a way to specify volume for each sound in the mix.
-- change both UI health bar and gem bar, to be smaller and to look like dark souls bars
-- render enemies (and items) from bottom to top (so they don't stay in front of others even though they are in the back)
+- reorder renderables (enemies, items and maybe projectiles) from bottom to top to make sure they don't render in front of others that are in the the front.
 - GameEngine: make a "startMission" where everything is loaded into place before the mission begins instead of organizing everything inside the main.cpp.
 - use asserts instead of cerr. #include <cassert> assert(b != 0 && "Division by zero");
 - WeaponUpgrade needs to specify which weapon (it's currently applying to all weapons in the vector)